ANKITPODDER2000/android-todo-app/readme.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-If you have any questions or suggestions, feel free to reach out to us at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions, feel free to reach out to us.